KrisYu/The-Macintosh-in-1984/ReadMe.md

 I want to know how does it work, Playground Project is cool, but won't it be cooler if I turn it into iPad/iPhone App.

-So I made it.below is the video I run this on my old iPad mini:
+So I made it, below is the video I run this on my old iPad mini:

-<iframe src="//player.bilibili.com/player.html?aid=25146060&cid=42593659&page=1" scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true"> </iframe>

 [![bilibili](bilibili.png)](https://www.bilibili.com/video/av25146060/)